Sara Riel: Red River Rebellion 1869-1870

 When Louis Riel was in exile to Saint-Joseph, Detroit after the first uprising, Sara Riel wrote several letters to Louis showing confidence, love and vital information that may have played a role in the future of the cause.
-She wrote; “truthfully I believe it would be an insult to God if I doubted for only a second the complete success of our cause ... remember last winter when everything seemed over.
-It was God’s will that you should be overthrown, it overthrew in order to better your success” In another letter she sent she described the heartache felt by the Métis following his departure.
-She wrote: Louis let us bury our sorrows in the wounds of his (God) sacred heart...to love and pray, these are the arms with which we must fight to vanquish the conqueror.
+She wrote; “truthfully I believe it would be an insult to God if I doubted for only a second the complete success of our cause... remember last winter when everything seemed over.
+It was God’s will that you should be overthrown, it overthrew in order to better your success.”
+In another letter she sent she described the heartache felt by the Métis following his departure.
+She wrote: Louis let us bury our sorrows in the wounds of his (God's) sacred heart...to love and pray, these are the arms with which we must fight to vanquish the conqueror.

-Throughout the exile, Sister Riel and Mgr Taché knew of Louis Riel's whereabouts and even helped him with news and information of Canadian politics.
+Throughout the exile, Sister Riel and Mgr Taché knew of Louis Riel's whereabouts and helped him with news and information of Canadian politics.
 This is about the same time that Sara Riel chose to exile herself.
 But like the letters to Louis Riel, they both had to wait until the time was right.
-This was a hard time for Sara Riel, she prayed for her brother's health and safety.
+Sara Riel prayed for her brother's health and safety.

 Following the resistance, the people of Red River elected Louis Riel to a seat in Parliament in 1873 but he was a wanted man in Canada.
-The Canadian Government wanted him for the murder of Scott, which prevented him from taking his seat and delayed his return to Red River.
+The Canadian Government wanted him for the murder of Scott, which prevented him from taking his seat and delayed his return to the Red River.
 The last Métis resistance occurred in 1885, one year after the death of Sara Riel.